 Claire Vokins highlights the importance of professional gardeners on our newly-launched website

-If you’re not yet a member, then do sign up.
-Not only does it bring a number of benefits and enhanced discounts, but taking a free business page on our website adds a good whack to your SEO credentials.
+If you’re not yet a member, there's really no reason not to sign up.
+Taking a free business page on our website adds a good whack to your SEO credentials.
+With our high domain authority status, a link from us to your website can help raise you up the search rankings.
 “For quite small operators,” says Steve, “this is a way of getting or enhancing a digital profile.”
-It also allows members of the public to see landscapers, horticulturalists and garden maintenance professionals on an equal footing.
+And adding your business to the scheme will also help members of the public to see garden maintenance professionals on an equal footing with landscapers and garden designers.

 Don’t forget that for every new member we donate £10 split between Perennial and Greenfingers - two highly relevant and worthwhile charities.
 For more information and to sign up for free membership, visit our Landscape Specialist Scheme.